 The Group expects both male and female personnel to actively participate in all positions including management and supervisory positions based on individual capabilities, skills and experience.

 Non-Japanese employees are active in the Hodogaya Chemical Group in Japan and overseas in areas including production, R&D, sales, and management.
-As of March 31, 2023, there were 272 non-Japanese employees (31%/consolidated) in the Group.
+As of March 31, 2024, there were 291 non-Japanese employees (32%/consolidated) in the Group.

 In order to acquire personnel with diverse values and specialized expertise, we actively strive to hire mid‑career professionals.

-Our (non‑consolidated) ratio of mid‑career hires in FY2022 was 35%, with these professionals contributing to manufacturing, R&D, sales, management and other areas.
+Our (non‑consolidated) ratio of mid‑career hires in FY2023 was 35%, with these professionals contributing to manufacturing, R&D, sales, management and other areas.

 The Hodogaya Chemical Group has in place the Reemployment Program for retired personnel—under it, a senior employee system for those considering re-employment is available.
 Also, senior personnel can continue to work on a contractual basis even after the age of 65, so long as their departments need them and they themselves are willing and able.
 Many middle-aged and older personnel play important roles in different fields by fully utilizing their accumulated knowledge and skills as well as the professional networks they have built.